-Dr. Lindahl has 14 years of experience working with adults, adolescents, and children.
-She uses a holistic approach to help clients increase happiness and life satisfaction, improve self-esteem, and enhance relationships.
-When working with adults, she uses a wellness model to help clients strengthen coping skills and deepen self-awareness.
+Dr. Lindahl has 15 years of experience working with adults, adolescents, and children.
+She uses a holistic approach to help clients increase happiness and life satisfaction, improve self-esteem, and enhance relationships, and has a special interest in working with suicide loss survivors.
+When working with adults, Dr. Lindahl uses a wellness model to help clients strengthen coping skills and deepen self-awareness.
 With children, she addresses emotional and behavioral problems and school-related issues.
-She also treats anxiety and teaches mindfulness skills.
+Dr. Lindahl also treats anxiety and teaches mindfulness skills.

 In her testing practice, Dr. Lindahl helps clients solve the puzzle of why they don’t always live up to their full potential at school or work or why they are bothered by emotional or behavioral symptoms.
 Presenting clients with strategies and tools that can help them maximize their strengths and address challenges is a focal point of her practice.

 Dr. Lindahl graduated summa cum laude from The George Washington University, with a B.A. in psychology.
 She earned her Ph.D. in clinical psychology from The Catholic University of American in 2004.
 Dr. Lindahl opened her private practice in 2004 and became licensed in Virginia in 2005.